toan-au/lens-pay/README.md

 ## Planned

 - **Webhook delivery**: HMAC-signed `POST` to `merchant.webhook_url` on payment and refund events, with a `WebhookDelivery` audit record and retry logic on failure
-- **Row-level security**: PostgreSQL RLS as a second layer of cross-merchant isolation beneath the application layer
+- **Row-level security**: PostgreSQL RLS as a second layer of cross-merchant isolation beneath the application layer (currently researching implementation)
 - **Frontend**: Vue interface to demonstrate the full payment lifecycle end to end